jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

   * [The Art of Unix Usability](http://www.catb.org/~esr/writings/taouu/html/ "Book link")
   * [The Cathedral and the Bazaar](http://www.catb.org/~esr/writings/cathedral-bazaar/ "CatB")

-### The Rise of Commercial Linux and the Dawn of the New Century
+## Fourth Phase of Unix Maturity - The Rise of Commercial Linux

-  As the 1990's went along we began to see established companies adopting and using Linux, as well as the rise of commercial Linux companies.
-Of all the companies that started at that time Red Hat Linux is and was the most successful.
-Most of all of the Linux distributions started pre-2003 no longer exist or are not commercially viable.
-To illustrate this, today (August 10th 2015) Red Hat Linux has a market cap of [~14 billion dollars.](http://ycharts.com/companies/RHT/market_cap "Red Hat Market Cap")
+  As the 1990's are coming to a close we began to see established companies adopting and using Linux products, as well as the rise of commercial Linux-based operating systems companies.
+Of all the companies that started at that time Red Hat Linux is one of the few remaining and by far the most successful.
+Most of all of the Linux distributions started pre-2003 no longer exist.
+To illustrate this, as of August 10th 2015, Red Hat Linux has a market cap of [~14 billion dollars.](http://ycharts.com/companies/RHT/market_cap "Red Hat Market Cap")

-## The Rise of Commercial Linux and Modern Linux Distros
+### The Rise of Commercial Linux and Modern Linux Distributions

   As the nature of Linux grew and corporations became more involved in kernel development, the value proposition of Linux began to grow as well.
 The combination of the Linux kernel and the GNU tools, plus GUI tools became known a Linux distribution - which anyone could freely make.
 This became known as a Linux *distro.* Another term to be aware of is a there are different flavors, derivatives, or spins of Linux Distributions.